Former Weinstein assistant slams ‘morally lacking’ gag order

 - White House probing huge loans to Kushner's family firm

-Multiple women have accused Weinstein of sexual harassment and assault.
+Multiple women have accused Weinstein of sexual harassment and assault over many years.
 He denies all allegations of nonconsensual sex.

+“I believed we had done the best we could in terms of stopping his behavior,” Perkins told Parliament’s Women and Equalities Committee.
+“Essentially we were defrauded.”

+The committee is investigating sexual harassment and the use of non-disclosure agreements, or NDAs.